oplS17projects/FP3/README.md

 What I did:

 For this assignment, I used the  2htdp/image library to test out the differnent kind of images I could  personally make.
-I really enjoyed this library, because unlike the turtles library I could draw and fill images, and there were many predefined functions that allowed me to easily draw things that i couldn't in the turtles library.
-I was also able to use some methods we learned in class, like making a list of objects and I managed to use foldl as well:
+I really enjoyed this library, because unlike the turtles library I could draw and fill images, and there were many predefined functions that allowed me to easily draw things that I couldn't in the turtles library.
+I was also able to use some methods we learned in class, like making a list of objects and I managed to use foldl on a list of shrinking circles to make a target:
 ```racket
 (define (make-shape-list shape rad md col)
   (if (<= rad 0)